dart-lang/site-www/src/null-safety/migration-guide.md

 ### Check dependency status

-Get the migration state of your package's dependencies by using the following command:
+Get the migration state of your package's dependencies, using the following command:

 ```terminal
 $ dart pub outdated --mode=null-safety